-Figure 3.
+- 270 Figure 3.
 Recovered nucleosome sediment and SAXS scattering curves. (a) The nucleosome sediment of sample 2 (H2A-labeled nucleosomes) recovered from the ssNMR rotor after 34 days of MAS and 11 months storage at 4° C appears as a transparent semi-solid, paste-like gel. (b) Native PAGE analysis of the recovered sediment (sample 4, H3-labeled nucleosomes, lane 3) together with free 167 bp DNA (lane 2), and a fresh reconstituted nucleosome (lane 3).
 DNA base-pair marker in lane 1.
 Positions of free DNA and nucleosomes are indicated.
-Presence of a pronounced nucleosome band with little free DNA indicates the recovered sediment consists of nucleosomes. (c) SAXS-based scattering curve of nucleosomes in solution (6 μmol/dm, 1.3 mg/cm) in PK10 buffer.
-The buffer-subtracted scattering profile 305 (black) was fitted in GNOM as a monodisperse particle function (red).
-Inset shows the derived pair distance distribution function. (d) SAXSbased scattering curves of the recovered nucleosome sediments, color coding indicated.
-All three samples feature a distinctive peak at $q^ \sim 0.08$ , corresponding to a characteristic distance of 7.8 nm ( $d = \frac{2\pi}{q}$ ).
+Presence of a pronounced nucleosome band with little free DNA indicates the recovered sediment consists of nucleosomes. (c) - 275 SAXS-based scattering curve of nucleosomes in solution in PK10 buffer.
+The buffer-subtracted scattering profile (black) was fitted to a monodisperse particle function (red).
+Inset shows the derived pair distance distribution. (d) SAXS-based scattering curves of the recovered nucleosome sediments, color coding indicated.
+All three samples feature a distinctive peak at $q^ \sim 0.08$, corresponding to a characteristic distance of 7.8 nm.
 The scattering curve of sample 3 (H2A-labeled nucleosome with co-sedimented LANA) features few relatively sharp peaks indicative of more long-range ordering.
 Notably, this sample was least solid-like.

-310 3.4 Co-sedimentation of a weak, histone tail-binding protein.
+3.4 Co-sedimentation of a weak, histone tail-binding protein.